EXPLAINER: Hundreds charged with crimes in Capitol attack - NewsBreak

 Authorities have arrested people in practically all 50 states in connection with the riot.
 They include former police officers and U.S. military veterans, a five-time Olympic swimming medalist and the son of a New York City judge.

-Hundreds of people who went inside but didn't take part in any destruction or violence are facing only misdemeanor crimes like illegal entry, picketing in the Capitol and disorderly conduct that call for up to a year behind bars.
+Hundreds of people who went inside but didn't take part in any destruction or violence are facing only misdemeanor crimes like picketing in the Capitol and disorderly conduct that call for up to six months behind bars.

 More than 250 people have been charged with assaulting or impeding law enforcement who were trying to protect the Capitol, including more than 85 accused of using a deadly or dangerous weapon or causing serious bodily injury to an officer.
 Others have been accused of assaulting members of the media — one an Associated Press photographer — or destroying media equipment.